 This reaction releases photons into the air, which we see as an explosion of different colors in the sky.

-Today’s article provides some tips to see the aurora borealis and lists down the 6 best places to see northern lights in the US.
+Here are some tips to see the aurora borealis and the 10 best places to see northern lights in the US.

 How To See The Northern Lights